BlakeRhodes/NeoArcadia/Party Creation.md

   - Strengths: Unmatched on the field of battle.
   - Weakness: Not good for much else.
 - **[Hunters](./Hunters.html):**
-  - Strengths: Gathering resources to survive in the wild.
+  - Strengths: Foraging resources to survive in the wild.
   - Weakness: Not known for their eloquence, or civil manners.
 - **[Priests](./Priests.html):**
   - Strengths: Healers of the body and soul, and integrated circuit and wire.